Works Composed during the Pandemic: 2020-21

 3. Sonnet

-These songs were composed by Andrew for our daughter Paula, who gave the first performance of the first two songs with accompanist Victoria Royce in a Valentine's Concert at St Paul's, Hills Road, Cambridge, on February 15th 2020, celebrating Andrew ‘s 70th Birthday year and in aid of Stoke Mandeville Spinal Injuries Research.
-Andrew wrote a third song for the cycle - 'Sonnet' - in 2022.
+These songs were composed by Andrew for our daughter Paula, who gave the first performance of the first two songs as soon as they had been written, with accompanist Victoria Royce, in a Valentine's Concert at St Paul's, Hills Road, Cambridge, on February 15th 2020, celebrating Andrew ‘s 70th Birthday year and in aid of Stoke Mandeville Spinal Injuries Research.
+Andrew wrote a third song for the cycle - Sonnet - in 2022.

 Paula gave a repeat performance, this time with accompanist, David Trippett, as part of Andrew’s online 70th Birthday concert in August 2020, again raising funds for Stoke Mandeville Spinal Research.
 I have recently rediscovered the videos of their online performance.
 Andrew’s ability to express the difficult Shakespeare lines and give them total and emotional clarity is phenomenal.
 Andrew’s setting of the sonnets, performed by Paula with accompanist, David Trippett can be heard below.